sanjanb/my-digital-garden/_notes/index-systems-thinking.md

 - [[Adaptive Patterns]] - How patterns emerge and evolve in systems
 - [[Conceptual Frameworks]] - Mental models for understanding complexity
 - [[Paradox of Boundaries]] - How boundaries shape and constrain systems
+- [[Trust Architecture]] - How structural separation creates reliable systems
+- [[Temporal Horizons and Risk]] - How time transforms risk and strategy
+- [[Behavioral Inertia]] - Why crowds move as one and consistently fail

 ## Cross-Domain Applications